TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

 jollification, but a party in not political manner).
 The class `Organization` is again a generalization of the sub classes `Company` and `ScientificInstitution`.
-Now assume that in our extension data from instances of the classes `Organization`, `Company`, `ScientificInstitution` and `Person` (the so called *concret classes*) have to be stored.
+Now assume that in our extension data from instances of the classes `Organization`, `Company`, `ScientificInstitution` and `Person` (the so called *concrete classes*) have to be stored.
-The class `Party` is initially used as a container for properties and behaviour that should be available in the concret classes without mention them also there (to avoid redundancies is the whole purpose of a class hierarchie).
+The class `Party` is initially used as a container for properties and behaviour that should be available in the concrete classes without mention them also there (to avoid redundancies is the whole purpose of a class hierarchy).
 For saving the data there a some options available:

-* For every concret class an own database table will be created (*Concrete Table Inheritance*).
+* For every concrete class an own database table will be created (*Concrete Table Inheritance*).
   The table contains fields for all own and inherited properties.
 For the class `Company` in this case a table `company` is created, which contains the fields `name`, `number_of_employees` and `type_of_business`.
 The table `person` only contains the fields `name` and